intel-lab-lkp/linux/Documentation/admin-guide/cgroup-v2.rst

 	a need to change "cpuset.mems" with active tasks, it shouldn't be done frequently.

+	If cpuset.mems is opened with O_NONBLOCK then the migration is bypassed.
+This is useful for admin processes that need to adjust the cpuset.mems dynamically without blocking.
+However, there is a risk that previously allocated pages are not within the new cpuset.mems range, which may be altered by move_pages syscall or numa_balance.

   cpuset.mems.effective
 	A read-only multiple values file which exists on all cpuset-enabled cgroups.